 Note: The length of the hoses are critical.
 They must be the exact same length as the original.
 In addition the angle on one hose must be duplicated.

-It's a good idea to flush the oil cooler.
+(Photographs below) It's a good idea to flush the oil cooler.
 Remove flushing agent with compressed air.
-Connect new hose connections to the right and left side of the oil cooler. (blue arrows)
+Connect new hose connections to the right (yellow arrow) and left side of the oil cooler. (light blue arrow).

 Connect hoses to pressure and return engine connections.
 Tighten all connections.